-- A. Person-Centered Engagement: A 8-hour curriculum infused with the Principles and Values of the Pioneer Network designed to improve quality of life for both care provider and those in their care. - B. Validation® Memory Care: A 12-hour curriculum developed in partnership with the Validation Training Institute to champion the pioneering principles of Naomi Feil. - C. Montessori Home Engagement: A 8-hour curriculum developed in partnership with the National Association of Activity Professionals and the National Intergenerational Montessori Center that applies the evidence-based methodologies of Dr. Maria Montessori to care provided in the home. - D. Dementia Engagement: A 8-hour curriculum that integrates the leading approaches, techniques and methodologies to provide person-centered care to individuals with cognitive decline.
+- A. Person-Centered Engagement: A 8-hour curriculum infused with the Principles and Values of the Pioneer Network designed to improve quality of life for both care provider and those in their care. - B. Validation® Memory Care: A 12-hour curriculum developed in partnership with the Validation Training Institute to champion the care principles of Naomi Feil. - C. Montessori Home Engagement: A 8-hour curriculum developed in partnership with the National Association of Activity Professionals and the National Intergenerational Montessori Center that applies the care principles of Dr. Maria Montessori to care provided in the home. - D. Dementia Engagement: A 8-hour curriculum that integrates the leading approaches, techniques and methodologies to provide person-centered care to individuals with cognitive decline. - E. Person-Centered Care CommunityTM: A 4-hour curriculum in personcentered engagement designed for all staff.
+When a majority of staff complete this curriculum the organization is certified as a "Person-Centered Care CommunityTM", is listed in the National Registry, and receives display materials to signify staff have received advanced training to effectively engage, communicate and interact with older adults to improve quality of life.